PixelatedPope/pixelatedpope.com/_posts/2022-07-26-the-hook-pattern.md

 ### Creating your Hook

 We’ve created this handy struct, but it still belongs solely to this one object.
-To make this a true “hook” we need to make it reusable.
+To make this a "true hook” we need to make it reusable.
 Now that you’ve already built it in this manner, this is SUPER easy.

 Go to your create event, cut it, and just build a new function that returns this structure.